Dogggo/cook-it/libs/recipies/ui-modal/README.md

-# recipies-shared
+# recipies-ui-modal

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test recipies-shared` to execute the unit tests.
+Run `nx test recipies-ui-modal` to execute the unit tests.